 Proof of residency includes a photo ID with current address.
 Identification with only a post office box number will not be accepted.
-If a photo ID with a current address cannot be produced, a photo ID along with a significant piece of mail received at the current address will suffice.
-'Significant mail' includes utility bills, phone bills, bank statements, lease agreements, car registrations, and any piece of mail deemed worthy of proving residency by the Director.

-Library cards are not transferable.
-Library cards or photo IDs must be presented to use certain library services.
+If photo ID does not include a current address, a piece of mail sent or forwarded to current address is acceptable.
+This includes utility bills, phone bills, lease agreement, car registration, etc. Library cards are not transferable.
+Library cards must be presented to use library services or patrons must show photo ID.
+Patrons may not use library cards belonging to others.
 Summer residents who own property in Hebron whose permanent residence is outside of Connecticut may obtain a library card by showing proof of tax payments.
-A fee of \$2.00 will be assessed for the replacement of a lost library card.
+A lost card replacement fee of \$2.00 will be assessed.